dreamhost/dreamhost.css/distribution.md

 ## Updating each app
 Each DreamHost app uses the framework either as a dependency, or as a devDependency in its `package.json`.

-To update the `package.json` to the current latest version of the framework that has been published to NPM:
+For DreamHost.com, to update the framework to the latest version, simply change the version number for `dreamhost-css` in the `package.json` file to the latest version, run `npm install` and commit the changes.

-`npm install dreamhost-css@latest --save` if dependency
+For all other repositories, to update the `package.json` to the current latest version of the framework that has been published to NPM:
-`npm install dreamhost-css@latest --save-dev` if devDependency
+`npm install dreamhost-css@latest --save` if dependency `npm install dreamhost-css@latest --save-dev` if devDependency

 Until the framework is stable, once the package has been installed and updated, we need to compile CSS and check the app to see if anything has changed and should be fixed.
 Once we get to a stable version, we should only need to take this safety precaution on major releases.